PhD dinner and conferral ceremony

 Diploma with a diploma supplement

-A diploma with a diploma supplement are produced approximately every second month.
+A diploma with a diploma supplement are produced by the Faculty approximately every second month.
 The text of the diploma and the diploma supplement is in English.
+The name you are registered with in the StudentWeb will be the name written on the diploma.

-The diploma with the diploma supplement will be sent to your address registered in the National Population Register.
+The diploma with the diploma supplement will be sent to your residential address registered in the National Population Register.
 Remember to ensure you are registered with the correct address in StudentWeb.
+We encourage you to update your residential address in the StudentWeb if you move out of Norway after the disputation, or informing the Faculty via firstname.lastname@example.org.

-Ceremonial diploma in Latin will be awarded at the conferral ceremony.
+Ceremonial diploma in Latin will be awarded at the conferment ceremony.

-If you cannot attend the conferral ceremony, the ceremonial diploma will be sent to your home address after the ceremony by recorded post.
+If you cannot attend the conferment ceremony, the ceremonial diploma will be sent to your residential address after the ceremony by recorded post.

-The conferral ceremony often takes place a few months after the PhD examination, as the ceremonies are only held every quarter, and a certain amount of preparation time is needed.
+The conferment ceremony often takes place a few months after the PhD examination, as the ceremonies are only held every quarter, and a certain amount of preparation time is needed.

 If you need documentation to show that you have completed a PhD before the date of the conferral, the case officer at the department can provide a short letter of confirmation.